 - Specific housing accommodation that alleviates barrier(s) caused by medical condition

 Step 2: The information provided will be evaluated by the Housing Accommodation Committee.
 Accommodation decisions are e-mailed to students.
 Decisions may include specific room assignments or suggestions for housing options.

 To renew a previously approved medical housing accommodation

 Step 1: Complete the online renewal form.
 A Wentworth e-mail address is required to complete this form.

 *Students must reapply for accommodations every year.

 Meal Plan Accommodation Process

-Dine on Students with individual campus dining plans must work with a Chartwells Manager on Duty for all special ordering, i.e. Diary Free, Gluten Free, etc. All managers are posted at the main entrance of the cafeteria.
+Students with individual campus dining plans must work with a Chartwells Manager on Duty for all special ordering, i.e. Dairy Free, Gluten Free, etc. All managers are posted at the main entrance of the cafeteria.
 There are at least 3 managers on duty at all times.
 A complete staff list can be found on the Campus website.